owlbarn/owl_serialisation/README.md

 ## Note

-When using the functions in this library, North Americans may want to keep in mind that the code uses British spelling for "seriali*s*ation".
+When using the functions in this library, North Americans should keep in mind that the code uses British spelling for "seriali*s*ation".